Social Media tactics to grow your salon

 Check out these 5 tips from HuffPost on how to increase your chances of online shares.

-What problems do your client base encounter?
+What problem does your client base encounter?

 Not enough time in the morning to style their hair?
 Not sure how to care for their hair in between salon visits?
 The condition of their hair is shot to pieces?
 Are they experiencing colour fade?

 These are just a few of the many problems your clients could be facing.
-If you post content with these problems in mind and find a solution for people, you can win customers over and convert new ones!
+If you post content with these problems in mind and find a solution for people, you can win customers over and convert new ones.

 Focus on giving actionable advice so that your readers can walk away with at least one thing that they can improve on, try or do better.
 This will aid in giving you credibility and authority in your niche.